RubberDuckCollector/quizlet-write/temp/TEMP.md

-# TEMP
+# Temp

-This is where the temp files for each session live.
-Used for resuming sessions
+This is where the data for each session goes while the program is running